softwarewolves/softwarewolves-doc/README.md

         I want to play

 * To indicate you are a candidate to play the werewolf role, send the following _private_ chatmessage to the Master of Ceremonies of the chatroom (Jabber Id "softwarewolf").
 Any string containing werewolf will work.
 The MC will only take into account requests until the game starts.

         werewolf

+* Upon start of the game, the MC notifies the player that is elected as werewolf by replying:

+        You are selected as werewolf for this game.

 Commands for playing the game
 -----------------------------

-* During the night, werewolves can use send the following _private_ message to the MC to choose which player to eat:
+* During the night, the werewolf can use send the following _private_ message to the MC to choose which player to eat:

         I eat <playername>